divyanshu512-gif/FNP-Sales-Analysis/README.md

 # FNP-Sales-Analysis

 This project build a comprehensive structured analytical dashboard of FNP.
-In this project, we are going to explore different types of data set and
+In this project, we are going to explore different types of data sets and use